cometbft/cometbft/docs/references/config/config.toml.md

 An extensive amount of Prometheus metrics are built into CometBFT.

 ### instrumentation.prometheus
-Enable or disabled presenting the Prometheus metrics at an endpoint.
+Enable or disable presenting the Prometheus metrics at an endpoint.
 ```toml
 prometheus = false
 ```